ibm-cloud-docs/Cloudant/guides/resource-groups.md

 Since July 16, 2018, new {{site.data.keyword.cloudantfull}} resource instances have been provisioned into resource groups, rather than CloudFoundry spaces.
 This document covers common questions {{site.data.keyword.cloudant_short_notm}} support has received about this transition.

+## How do I migrate an existing instance to a resource group?

+To migrate a {{site.data.keyword.cloudant_short_notm}} instance from a CloudFoundry space to a resource group, follow [these instructions](TDB).

+You can migrate {{site.data.keyword.cloudant_short_notm}} instances on the following plans:

+- Lite
+- Standard
+- Dedicated Hardware

+## Is there downtime when migrating an instance to resource groups?

+There is no downtime during the migration process.

 ## Why do some instances have an organisation and space and others do not?